slaveOftime/Fun.Blazor/Docs/13 Interactive Nodes/README.md

 ## Adaptive Data

-Fun.Blazor's way to deal with this is by using [Adaptive Data].
+Fun.Blazor's way to deal with this is by using [Adaptive Data] which is included out of the box.
 Adaptive values behave a lot like excel cells, where a change propagates through the rest of the connected cells.

 This concept has also been used within the javascript ecosystem in recent times often named `signals`.